interactive-solutions/dashboard/README.md

 Recommended node version is defined in `.nvmrc`.

-Run `$ yarn graphql:generate` after installing the packages, it will generate GraphQL for the application to work.

 - `$ yarn install` - Install packages.
 - `$ yarn start` - Start development server on port 9000.
 - `$ yarn start:localhost` - Same as `$ yarn start` but with localhost settings.